echo-health/training-materials/zipkin/README.md

 # Zipkin Training

-This repository contains some examples of how to use [Zipkin](https://zipkin.io/) to instrument applications.
+This directory contains some examples of how to use [Zipkin](https://zipkin.io/) to instrument applications.

 ### What is instrumentation?